Killing of Evelyn Wilkinson-Lund: Trials

 Robert Lund was imprisoned on 15 November 2004 following his indictment for the murder.
 He was sentenced three times by a criminal court and twice on appeal to twelve years' imprisonment for "intentional violence resulting in the death" of his wife.
 The two appeals he subsequently filed were rejected.
 His "cold" personality and behaviour played a role in his various trials and a major battle between expert reports on the vehicle took place.
 During his trials, he always proclaimed his innocence.
 Robert Lund was described as a "cruel, calculating and manipulative bully" who had manipulated a wealthy widow.

 First trial

 The initial trial was held in 2007 at Cour d'Assises de Tarn in Albi.
-The victims family declined the opportunity for a full inquest.
+The victim's family declined the opportunity for a full inquest.
 Robert Lund was accused of killing his wife and trying to disguise it as an accident by pushing the car from a rocky cliff above the lake.

 The defence stated that the death had been an accidental road accident and drowning death while the prosecution alleged that she had been killed and the accident had been staged for her money from her life insurance.
-Lund claimed that his wife was violent alcoholic who had once attacked him with a kitchen knife.
+The prosecution case rested on the discovery of Evelyn's spectacles in the farmhouse she shared with her husband.
+As she had been wearing them when she was last seen, this proved that she had returned to the farmhouse before she was killed, which Lund had denied.
+Lund claimed that his wife was a violent alcoholic who had once attacked him with a kitchen knife.
 The court also heard that Evelyn Lund had been suicidal and depressed.
 On 19 October 2007, Robert Lund was convicted of involuntary homicide.